doicm/WOFFMRandomizer/README.md

 - **Lure and Stealth Mirajewels at beginning:** The Lure Mirajewel is included in Tama's mirageboard, and the Stealth Mirajewel is included in Sylph's mirageboard.
 You can unlock them at 1 cost.
+- **Skip ending and credits:** You can pause and skip the credits for some reason (at least watch the dance number).

 Instructions:
 =====================================================================
 Find the latest release in the releases section on Github, then download the zip and extract it to a destination of your choosing.
 Run WOFFRandomizer.exe and follow the directions for installing.
+When you load the randomizer, it will have a basic preset loaded with the checkboxes already ticked.

 You can verify installation when running the game by checking the top-left of the title screen and seeing if it shows the randomizer